 Hello, fellow vegans!
 It’s time for us to stop yelling at each other and focus on the animals.
 Let's discuss our vegan police problem.

-I’ve been vegan for over a decade, and I’ve seen the vegan movement change a lot in that time.
-When I went vegan in 2006, vegan cheese was an abomination, finding a plant-based milk option at a coffee shop was a miracle, and we didn’t even have aquafaba yet.
+I’ve been vegan since 2006 have seen the vegan movement change a lot in that time.
+When I first went vegan, vegan cheese was an abomination, finding a plant-based milk option at a coffee shop was a miracle, and we didn’t even have aquafaba yet.

 Overall, being vegan today is pretty easy, by comparison.
 The hardest thing about being vegan now is dealing with the vegan police.
 Let’s talk about it.

 Obviously, there’s not a squad of badge-wielding vegans coming for your veg-card if you accidentally drink coffee with half and half in it.

 The vegan police lurk undercover, often online, and they are waiting for a chance to tell their fellow vegans that we aren’t vegan enough.